 This movie had an idea that made way for a lot of thought-provoking questions.
-How would your life change if you were shrunken down to this size?
-How would it impact your bank account if common, everyday food and supplies did not shrink (making them last much longer)?
+How would your life change if you were shrunk down to this size?
+How would it impact your bank account if common, everyday food and supplies did not shrink, making them last much longer?
 What would the ecological impact be on the earth if a large percentage of humanity's population were downsized, therefore leaving a much smaller carbon footprint?

-The premise is silly on the surface, but it raises a lot of interesting questions.
-It raises questions about humanity as well as our relationship to the planet we live on.
+The premise was silly on the surface, but it raised a lot of interesting questions.
+It raised questions about humanity, as well as our relationship to the planet we live on.
 The filmmakers only touched on these questions, which was a bit of a bummer, but the premise made me ask those questions myself.
-While, it would have been nice if the filmmakers focused more on these questions, the premise was certainly effective at hooking me in, and making me think.
+While it would have been nice if the filmmakers focused more on these questions, the premise was certainly effective at hooking me in, and at making me think.

 Con: What Now? (-5pts)

 The filmmakers had a strong premise, being as silly as it was thought-provoking.
-Unfortunately, it felt like the filmmakers gave little thought to what came after Paul’s downsizing, in terms of how his story after that point related to the premise.
+Unfortunately, it felt like the filmmakers gave little thought to what came after Paul’s downsizing.
 I got the impression that the filmmakers had the idea, but they did not have a full story to go with it.
-I will get into this issue in more detail throughout this review, but in speaking to the first part of the story, the filmmakers had nothing for Paul to do once he was small, which made the entire rest of the plot feel a bit aimless.
+I will get into this issue in more detail throughout this review, but in speaking to the first part of the story, the filmmakers really had nothing for Paul to do once he was small, which made the entire rest of the plot feel aimless, which in turn made it uninteresting.

 Pro: Christoph Waltz & Matt Damon (+4pts)

-Christoph Waltz and Matt Damon are both more than capable actors.
-They have each proven themselves comedically, and they have certainly proven themselves dramatically.
-Christoph Waltz has been a Bond villain in Spectre, has delivered performances that were mostly dramatic with movies like Alita: Battle Angel and Tulip Fever, has delivered performances that were mostly comedic with movies like Horrible Bosses 2, and has delivered performances that balanced comedy and drama in movies like Django Unchained.
+Christoph Waltz and Matt Damon have each proven themselves comedically, and they have certainly proven themselves dramatically.
+Christoph Waltz has been a Bond villain in Spectre, he played mostly dramatic characters in Alita: Battle Angel and Tulip Fever, he has delivered performances that were mostly comedic with movies like Horrible Bosses 2, and he has delivered performances that balanced the comedy with the drama in movies like Django Unchained.
 I would be here all day if I listed the examples of Matt Damon’s various performances, but with strong dramatic performances like The Martian, Good Will Hunting, and all of the Jason Bourne movies, he has definitely proven himself dramatically.
-His comedic roles have been a bit fewer and farther between, but he has sprinkled various little comedic gems throughout his career, and with his ongoing and hilarious bits with Jimmy Kimmel, the actor has definitely proven himself comedically.
+His comedic roles have been a bit fewer and farther between, but he has sprinkled various little comedic gems throughout his career, and with his hilarious bits with Jimmy Kimmel, the actor has definitely proven himself comedically.

-To put all of that really simply, the two actors have proven that they can handle all drama that is thrown at them, and have proven their strong comedic timing.
-Without these two actors (or similarly talented ones) in these roles, this would have been a tough movie to get behind.
+To put all of that really simply, the two actors have proven that they can handle all the drama that is thrown at them, and they have proven their strong comedic ability as well.
+Without these two actors—or similarly talented ones—in these roles, this would have been a tough movie to get through.
 They did not have a ton of material to really showcase their talent, but they did what the movie needed them to do.
-They delivered the comedy when necessary, delivered the drama when necessary, and kept me both moderately entertained and moderately interested in this movie.
-These were not incredible performances, but they worked for this movie.
+They delivered the comedy when necessary, they delivered the drama when necessary, and they kept me both moderately entertained and moderately interested in the movie.

 Con: The Second Story (-6pts)